 Dinosaurs existed before the flood and to a lesser extent after the flood.
 The record found in fossils indicates that the present planetary ecosystem is incapable of producing and supporting large bodied reptiles and mammals.

 Apparently, before Noah's flood destroyed the antediluvian ecosystem, the earth could produce large bodied long living reptiles that we call dinosaurs (a word which means a fearful or monstrous lizard).
 The word of God states that not only did all humans, except eight, were destroyed by the flood, but also the earth itself was wrecked (Genesis 6:13).

-The first possible mention of dinosaurs is in Job 40, where God is directly quoted as stating the following about a mysterious beast known as Behemoth.
+The first possible mention of dinosaurs in the Bible is in Job 40.
+God, speaking directly to the patriarch Job, challenges him regarding a mysterious beast known as the Behemoth.

-15. "Now behold the behemoth, which I made along with you; he eats grass like an ox; 16.
-See, now, his strength is in his loins, and his force is in the muscles of his belly.
-17. He moves his tail like a cedar; the sinews of his thighs are knit together.
-His bones are like tubes of bronze; his ribs are like bars of iron."
-(Job 40:15 - 18, see also verses 19 to 24)
+He moves his tail like a cedar; the sinews of his thighs are knit together.
+His bones are like tubes of bronze; his ribs are like bars of iron.
+(Job 40:15 - 18, HBFV, see also verses 19 to 24).

-All this means that if any creature exists after the new universe is created it would have to be recreated by the Eternal.
-There is nothing in the Bible to indicate that God could not repopulate the earth with some large reptiles like dinosaurs if he wanted to.
+Those who make the above argument forget that God's new creation will be first cleansed by fire (2Peter 3:12 - 13).
+There is nothing in the Bible to indicate that God could not repopulate the earth with some large reptiles like dinosaurs if he desired.